fdazen/fda-documentation/payments.md

 ###**Deleting an Invoice**

-- To delete an Invoice, click on the three horizatal bars on the left hand side of the relevant Invoice, and select the option _Delete Invoice_:
+- To delete an Invoice, click on the three horizontal bars on the left hand side of the relevant Invoice, and select the option _Delete Invoice_:

 ![payments_37.png]({{site.baseurl}}/images/payments_37.png)